hackarmour/hackarmour-landing/README.md

 # HackArmour Landing Page
 The hackarmour landing page written in nextjs and typescript.
-Includes Our community and contribution guidelines and goals.
+Includes our community and contribution guidelines and goals.

 ## Stack